vsajip/sarge/docs/overview.rst

 Released: Not yet.

+- Fixed #44: Added an optional timeout to Command.wait() and Pipeline.wait(), which
+  only takes effect on Python >= 3.3.

 - Fixed #47: Added the ``replace_env`` keyword argument which allows a complete replacement for ``os.environ`` to be passed.